lechatquidanse/bicing-api/README.md

 - [CI and Deployment](#ci-and-deployment)

-##<a name="getting-started"></a> Getting Started
+## <a name="getting-started"></a> Getting Started
 ### Prerequisites

 To install and run the API you need [Docker Compose](docker-compose) and... that's all.
 Please follow the [official documentation](docker-compose-install) to install it on your environment.

 ### Installing
-Clone the project and run the default build installation:
+Clone the project and run the default installation:

 ```bash
 git clone https://github.com/lechatquidanse/bicing-api.git && cd bicing-api